-The child of parents who immigrated from the Azores Islands, Eileen piloted an ancient Honda from New Hampshire to New Orleans in 1999 and never looked back.
-After earning an MFA degree in arts administration from UNO, she worked from 2004-2011 as an artists’ rep and gallery manager, then switched gears and took a job at then-boyfriend, now-husband Sal’s law firm, where she still puts in a little time these days.
-The local live music scene is a strong #1 on Eileen’s “What I Love About New Orleans” list, and when it’s time to wet her whistle, she, like Sal, reaches for a refreshing Gentilly Gin on the rocks with a dash of citrus bitters, an olive and a twist.
+The child of parents who immigrated from the Azores Islands, Eileen piloted an ancient Honda from New Hampshire to New Orleans in 1999.
+She never looked back.
+After earning an MFA degree in arts administration from UNO, she worked from 2004 to 2011 as an artists’ rep and gallery manager, then switched gears and took a job at then-boyfriend, now-husband Sal’s law firm, where she still puts in a little time.
+When she's not managing the distillery or the law firm, you can find Eileen dancing to live music, and she's probably sipping a Gentilly Gin on the rocks with a twist.

 Tristan came on in the early days of Seven Three - shortly after the distillery opened its doors - and has been thrilled to be on the wild ascent the brand has seen since then.
 Day to day, you can find him overseeing operations at the distillery, coordinating events and donations, supplying the gift shop, and offering invaluable feedback while sampling spirits and cocktails alike.
 If there’s something he loves the most, it’s that no two days are ever the same.
 No danger of that with such a rapidly expanding brand!

-Tristan is quite literally marrying into New Orleans.
-His fiance, Margaret, grew up Uptown, before drawing him in from the midwest.
+Tristan quite literally married into New Orleans.
+His wife, Margaret, grew up Uptown, before drawing him in from the midwest.
 They are proud residents of the Irish Channel, so much so they got engaged on the doorstep of Atchafalaya.
 In his spare time, you’re apt to find Tristan writing fiction at a cafe while enjoying ungodly quantities coffee & beignets, or headed off to the Broad or Prytania theaters to catch a movie.
 And most likely, there’s a Gentilly Gin & tonic not far from his side.
 Perks of the job.